devopslesson/appcode/README.md

  2.deploy - this folder has docker-compose.yml which deployes complete stacks which covers mariadb,nginx,python-httpserver

- user requires to have AWS account to  run this code by setting up commandlie access.
+ user requires to have AWS account to  run this code by setting up commandlie access. user need to define consul / docker secret functanility to use passwd and user varibale in code instead to define in plain text.

 # 1.provison/ec2.yml